Free Initial Consultation

 Time Frame for a Divorce:

 In some cases, the parties are quickly able to reach an agreement on all the issues involved in their dissolution of marriage.
 In these situations, the case may be resolved in a matter of a few weeks.
-Contested cases involve more litigation in order to resolve issues and come to an agreement.
+Contested cases involve more litigation in order to reach an agreement and resolve any issues.
 When the parties cannot come to an agreement, a trial before the judge may be necessary; for more information about the time frame for a dissolution, speak with an Orlando divorce attorney today.

 Financial Disclosure in a Divorce:

-Each party has a right to have the other party provide a financial affidavit and certain financial documentation.
-In cases involving child support, a Financial Affidavit will be required by the Court in order to calculate child support.
+Each party has a right to have the other party provide them with a financial affidavit and financial documentation.
 Family Rule 12.285 provides a list of disclosure documents that each party is entitled to receive.
 In addition, in some cases, additional financial disclosure will be necessary.
-There are a number of methods lawyers use to accomplish this, including interrogatories, requests to produce, depositions, and subpoenas.
+There are a number of other methods lawyers use to accomplish this, including interrogatories, requests to produce, depositions, and subpoenas.

 Parenting Course Requirement for Divorces: